1-800-FLOWERS.COM (FLWS) & The Competition Head to Head Contrast

-1-800-FLOWERS.COM (NASDAQ: FLWS) is one of 25 publicly-traded companies in the “Retail stores, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare 1-800-FLOWERS.COM to related businesses based on the strength of its dividends, valuation, profitability, risk, institutional ownership, analyst recommendations and earnings.
+1-800-FLOWERS.COM (NASDAQ: FLWS) is one of 26 publicly-traded companies in the “Retail stores, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare 1-800-FLOWERS.COM to similar businesses based on the strength of its profitability, valuation, earnings, risk, dividends, analyst recommendations and institutional ownership.

-47.1% of 1-800-FLOWERS.COM shares are held by institutional investors.
-Comparatively, 41.6% of shares of all “Retail stores, not elsewhere classified” companies are held by institutional investors.
-49.2% of 1-800-FLOWERS.COM shares are held by insiders.
-Comparatively, 13.5% of shares of all “Retail stores, not elsewhere classified” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+This table compares 1-800-FLOWERS.COM and its peers’ net margins, return on equity and return on assets.

-This is a summary of recent ratings and price targets for 1-800-FLOWERS.COM and its competitors, as reported by MarketBeat.com.
+This is a summary of current ratings for 1-800-FLOWERS.COM and its peers, as reported by MarketBeat.

 |Sell Ratings